leongu11/LeoNguyen_BlueStampPortfolio/index.md

 # Servo-Actuated-Bionic-Eyes #

-A pair of model eyes which pivot and rotate via linkages, in the x and y axis.
-This will mimic real eyes following a person.
-If time permits, I could also try training my own simple convolutional neural network on tensorflow or pytorch.
-My goals of the project are for the relationships to be simplistic and easy to replicate and for it to achieve a somewhat lifelike look.
+A pair of mechanically-driven eyes that pivot, rotate, and blink, mimicking the real motions of an eye following a face.
+ML embedded into mechanical systems.

 ```HTML
 <!--- This is an HTML comment in Markdown -->